-Phase 1 is called the interceptive treatment and usually occurs between the ages of 6 and 10.
-Phase 2 is called the comprehensive treatment and usually occurs during the teenage years when most of their permanent teeth have erupted.
+Phase 1 is called the interceptive treatment.
+This phase usually occurs between 6 and 10.
+Phase 2 is called the comprehensive treatment.
+It can happen during the teenage years when most of their permanent teeth have erupted.

 Why is two-phase treatment recommended for some children?

 The two-phase treatment is for children who suffer from significant orthodontic problems.
 Early intervention helps guide proper growth and development during the first phase of treatment.
 It addresses jaw growth, crowding, crossbites, or bad habits.
 Then, phase 2 will focus on achieving the final bite alignment.

 How long does each phase of treatment last?